flolu/flolu.de/posts/whatsapp-without-phone.md

 description: An easy way to use WhatsApp on a Linux machine without an active phone connection.
 url: https://flolu.de/blog/whatsapp-without-phone
 date: Jun 3 2021
 excerpt: Ever tried to use WhatsApp without your phone?
-Currently that's not possible.
-But there is a way to make it work.
-This blog post showcases how to run WhatsApp on Linux without an active phone connection.
+Currently that's not...
 imageUrl: https://img.youtube.com/vi/72WyCIWO3MQ/maxresdefault.jpg
 imageWidth: 1280
 imageHeight: 720